prof-rossetti/georgetown-opim-243-201901/notes/security-privacy.md

 # Information Security and Privacy

-> Unless otherwise specified, all quotes in this document are based on <ins>Intro to Information Systems (5e)</ins>, by Rainer - chapters 4.1 and 4.5.
+> Unless otherwise specified, all quotes in this document are based on chapters 4.1 and 4.5 of *Intro to Information Systems (5e)*, by Rainer.

 **Security** refers to protection from
  "unauthorized access, use, disclosure, disruption, modification, or destruction" of information resources.